Targets

 Target overview

-The US submitted a long-term strategy (LTS) to the UNFCCC in November 2021, officially committing to net zero emissions by 2050 at the latest (U.S. Department of State, 2021).
+The Trump Administration also abandoned the US net zero target, established by the Biden Administration in its long-term strategy (LTS).
+The Biden Administration submitted the LTS to the UNFCCC in 2021.
+In the LTS, the Biden Administration officially committed to net zero emissions by 2050 at the latest (U.S. Department of State, 2021).

 ---|---|---|---|